Brentuximab (Adcetris)

 Skin rash

 Skin problems include a skin rash, dry skin and itching.
 This usually goes back to normal when your treatment finishes.
-Your nurse will tell you what products you can use on your skin to help.
+Your healthcare team can tell you what products you can use on your skin to help.

 Numbness or tingling in hands or feet

 Numbness or tingling in fingers or toes is often temporary and can improve after you finish treatment.
-Tell your doctor if you're finding it difficult to walk or complete fiddly tasks such as doing up buttons.
+Tell your healthcare team if you're finding it difficult to walk or complete fiddly tasks such as doing up buttons.

 Tummy (abdominal) pain